Skip to main content

 • grinding

-• “The first 3-4 hours are really fantastic, but it slowly turns into a screen-wide mess so you aren't really playing anymore; you can't see anything, just grinding levels.”
+• “The first 3-4 hours is really fantastic, but it slowly turns into a screen-wide mess where you can't see anything, just grinding levels.”

-• “The upgrade that makes resources more valuable the more double notes you have is stupidly overpowered, and so is the 'power-up crafting' mechanic.
-It didn't take much farming between crafting double notes and using clefs to power up crafting until I was able to achieve basically endless resources and max out the skill tree - before I even reached the yin yang boss.”
+• “The upgrade that makes resources more valuable the more double notes you have is overpowered, and combined with the power-up crafting mechanic, it doesn't take much farming to achieve basically endless resources and max out the skill tree before even reaching the yin yang boss.”

 Skip Game Offers